 Questions may be directed to Emily Anthony, who is acting as an external advisor on this search.
 Contact her by email at email@example.com, or by phone at (206) 355-9132.

 All applications will be held confidentially within the hiring team and given serious consideration as soon as they are received.
 We encourage early applications.
-Interviewing will begin in early February; the position will be open until filled.
+The position will be open until filled.
 For more listings please check out our website: https://nwirp.org/jobs

 We believe that having a Board, Staff, and Volunteer base with diverse personal and professional backgrounds enhances our ability to meet our mission and creates a vibrant environment where all members of the NWIRP community thrive.
 We strongly encourage applications from people of color, immigrants, women, people with disabilities, members of the LGBT community and other underrepresented and historically marginalized groups.